Unification of Germany: Emergence of liberal nationalism and conservative response

 The Hambach Festival (Hambacher Fest) in May 1832 was attended by a crowd of more than 30,000.
-Promoted as a county fair, its participants celebrated fraternity, liberty, and national unity.
+Promoted as a county fair, its participants celebrating fraternity, liberty, and national unity.
 Celebrants gathered in the town below and marched to the ruins of Hambach Castle on the heights above the small town of Hambach, in the Palatinate province of Bavaria.
-Carrying flags, beating drums, and singing, the participants took the better part of the morning and mid-day to arrive at the castle grounds, where they listened to speeches by nationalist orators from across the conservative to radical political spectrum.
-The overall content of the speeches suggested a fundamental difference between the German nationalism of the 1830s and the French nationalism of the July Revolution: the focus of German nationalism lay in the education of the people; once the populace was educated as to what was needed, they would accomplish it.
+Carrying flags, beating drums, and singing, the participants took the better part of the morning and mid-day to arrive at the castle grounds, where they listened to speeches by nationalist orators from across the political spectrum.
+The overall content of the speeches suggested a fundamental difference between the German nationalism of the 1830s and the French nationalism of the July Revolution: the focus of German nationalism lay in the education of the people; once the populace was educated as to what was needed, it would reach those goals.
 The Hambach rhetoric emphasized the overall peaceable nature of German nationalism: the point was not to build barricades, a very "French" form of nationalism, but to build emotional bridges between groups.
 As he had done in 1819, after the Kotzebue assassination, Metternich used the popular demonstration at Hambach to push conservative social policy.
-The "Six Articles" of 28 June 1832 primarily reaffirmed the principle of monarchical authority.
+The "Six Articles" of 28 June 1832 above all else reaffirmed the principle of monarchical authority.
 On 5 July, the Frankfurt Diet voted for an additional 10 articles, which reiterated existing rules on censorship, restricted political organizations, and limited other public activity.
 Furthermore, the member states agreed to send military assistance to any government threatened by unrest.
 Prince Wrede led half of the Bavarian army to the Palatinate to "subdue" the province.
 Several hapless Hambach speakers were arrested, tried and imprisoned; one, Karl Heinrich Brüggemann (1810–1887), a law student and representative of the secretive Burschenschaft, was sent to Prussia, where he was first condemned to death, but later pardoned.

-Crucially, both the Wartburg rally in 1817 and the Hambach Festival in 1832 had lacked any clear-cut program of unification.
+Crucially, both the Wartburg rally in 1817 and the Hambach Festival in 1832 had lacked any clear-cut vision for unification.
 At Hambach, the positions of the many speakers illustrated their disparate agendas.
 Held together only by the idea of unification, their notions of how to achieve this did not include specific plans but instead rested on the nebulous idea that the Volk (the people), if properly educated, would bring about unification on their own.
 Grand speeches, flags, exuberant students, and picnic lunches did not translate into a new political, bureaucratic, or administrative apparatus.
-While many spoke about the need for a constitution, no such document appeared from the discussions.
+While many spoke about the need for a constitution, no such document emerged from the key nationalist rallies.
 In 1848, nationalists sought to remedy that problem.